-Remove from heat and add some cooking sherry and a little salt and black pepper for good measure.
+Remove from heat and add dry sherry and a little salt and black pepper for good measure.

-Now that you have this soup simmering on the stove, it’s time to prepare a an easy vegetable like this Oven-Roasted Parmesan Green Beans or Creamy Crockpot Corn.
+Now that you have this soup simmering on the stove, it’s time to prepare an easy vegetable like these Oven-Roasted Parmesan Green Beans or Creamy Crockpot Corn.
 IF you prefer rice to enjoy on the side, I recommend trying a healthy Cauliflower Mushroom Rice.
 Maybe you just prefer some bread to dunk in it!
-This Pull Apart Cheesy Onion Bread would hit the spot!
 Some Dinner Rolls are also great because you can add a little sweet honey butter to them or just dunk them into the savory soup.
-I’ve got at least a couple of ideas for you and you can have dinner ready in a jiffy!

 CANNED CRAB VS FRESH CRAB MEAT